brainbang/drg2sba/README.md

-Extract sbagen & meta-fies from idoser DRG files in javascript!

 This program takes a .drg file from I-Doser and converts it to an .sbg SBaGen file.

 The authors of this project have nothing to do with I-Doser, I-Doser is a registered